This Is The Healthiest Thing To Drink First Thing In The Morning, According To Docs

 It's no secret that I am a huge fan of tea.
 While I try not to pick favorites, Earl Grey is by far my favorite beverage to enjoy in the morning for its flavor and health benefits.
 Since I typically intermittent fast every morning until lunch, Earl Grey tea enhances fasting's ability to increase autophagy, our cells' process of self-cleaning to remove old, damaged cells to keep us looking and feeling youthful.

 My favorite is golden mylk.
 According to ayurveda, it revs up the agni (digestive fire), reduces inflammation, flushes fat, and improves happiness.
-In fact, scientific studies have found turmeric as effective of an antidepressant as Prozac!
+In fact, scientific studies have found turmeric as effective of an antidepressant1 as Prozac!
 I drink this every morning to stay healthy and happy.

 One of my absolute favorite morning beverages this time of year is a Matcha Latte with Banana and Honey Smoothie.
 Blend 1 cup unsweetened soy milk with ½ cup brewed green tea, 2 teaspoons matcha powder, 1 tablespoon honey, and a frozen banana.
 It's creamy and flavorful, with just enough sweetness and plenty of antioxidants.